ethan5437/PR-VIST/README.md

 The predicted storyline will be saved to: `../generated_storylines/pred_terms_[......].json`

-#### C. Download Predicted Storyline:
+#### C. Download Predicted Storyline (Optional):
 > Working directory: `PRVIST/story_plotting/`

-Download the predicted storyline in this paper:
+If you wish you use the predicted storyline of our paper, you can download the predicted storyline via:
 ```bash=
 bash download_example.sh
 unzip generated_storylines.zip
 ```

 ## Stage 2: Story Reworking
  The implemented Transformer in this paper is:
  Length-Controlled Transformer (proposed in  ACL-IJCNLP demo 2021: Stretch-VST: Getting Flexible With Visual Stories).